-- At global scale, two sources of gridded data were used: a "bottom-up" data product, namely the MPI-MTE product (Jung et al., 2009) and, as "top-down" product, the Jena CarboScope CO2 Inversion (Rödenbeck et al., 2003).
+At global scale, two sources of gridded data were used: a "bottom-up" data product, namely the MPI-MTE product (Jung et al., 2009) and, as "top-down" product, the Jena CarboScope CO2 Inversion (Rödenbeck et al., 2003).
 The MPI-MTE dataset is built with a machine learning technique (model tree ensemble, MTE) to upscale in space and time the flux observations from the global network of eddy covariance sites (FLUXNET) integrated with climate and remote sensing data for the time period 1982-2011 (Jung et al., 2009).
-Effects of land management, land use change and CO2 fertilization are not represented in this product.
 Global maps for GPP and TER at 0.5° spatial resolution and monthly temporal resolution were used, while NEE fields were calculated as difference between the gross fluxes.
-This product has become a reference dataset to evaluate process-oriented land models and remote sensing estimates of primary productivity, Another weakness of the product is despite the uneven distribution of eddy covariance sites, with many sites in the temperate regions and very few sites in the tropics on which it is trained. - 95 .
+This product has become a reference dataset to evaluate process-oriented land models and remote sensing estimates of primary productivity, despite the uneven distribution of eddy covariance sites on which it is trained.
 It integrates a large amount of in-situ measurements, remote sensing and meteorological observations using a machine learning technique and has been proved to reproduce well spatial patterns and seasonal variability of fluxes (Jung et al., 2009).
 On the other hand the product has some shortcomings: for instance the effects of land management, land use change and CO2 fertilization are not represented.
-The MPI-MTE has been recognized to show poor performances in prediunderestimate eting the inter-annual variability of carbon fluxes which has been ascribed to the low signal to noise ratio 100 which leads to a little emphasis given to it in the model tree training.
-These limits may be due to the missing representation of Besides, some key predictors determinants of IAV are missing-like changes in soil and biomass pools, disturbances (e.g. fires), ecosystem age, management activities and land use history.
+The MPI-MTE has been recognized to underestimate the inter-annual variability of carbon fluxes.
+These limits may be due to the missing representation of some key determinants of IAV like changes in soil and biomass pools, disturbances (e.g. fires), ecosystem age, management activities and land use history.
 Finally, the lag between external forcing and ecosystem response is not represented in the product (Jung et al., 2011).

-Another weakness of the product is the uneven distribution of regions and very few - 105 To derive surface fluxes, the Jena CarboScope Inversion combines modelled atmospheric transport with high-precision measurements of atmospheric CO2 concentrations.
+To derive surface fluxes, the Jena CarboScope Inversion combines modelled atmospheric transport with high-precision measurements of atmospheric CO_2 concentrations.
 Atmospheric transport is simulated by a global three-dimensional transport model driven by meteorological data.
-For consistency with the MPI-MTE product, monthly averaged NEE land fluxes from the s81\v3.6 version of the product were used here, at a spatial resolution of 5° x 3.75°.
-The Jena Inversion is particularly suited for the analysis of temporal trends and variability since it is based on a temporally constant observation - 110 network (14 atmospheric stations for the version s81\v3.6).
-Weaknesses of the Jena Inversion product are linked i) to the sparse density and biased spatial distribution of the sampling network, whose geometry affects the flux estimates in a systematic way, ii) to data gaps, iii) to measurement errors since the calculation is based on CO2 data only, while atmospheric carbon comes also from CO and VOC, and iv)finally to -potential systematic errors of the transport model that cannot be assessed. - 115 As the inversion estimates the total land flux, it includes CO2 emissions from fires in addition to NEE, being calculated as the difference between the total surface flux and prescribed anthropogenic emissions, it includes also CO2 emissions from fires in addition to NEE.
-For improving the consistency with the other of the two datasets (MPI-MTE and FLUXNET) which that do not account for fire emissions, we therefore subtracted fire emissions from the inversion estimates using an harmonized combination of the products RETRO (Schultz et al., 2008) for the period 1982-1996 and GFED4 (Van Der Werf - et al., 2010) for the period 1997-2013.
-RETRO is a global gridded data sets (at 0.5° spatial resolution) for anthropogenic and 120 vegetation fire emissions of several trace gases, covering the period from 1960 to 2000 with monthly time resolution.
-GFED4 combines satellite information on fire activity and vegetation productivity to estimate gridded monthly fire emissions at a spatial resolution of 0.25 degrees since 1997.
-RETRO and GFED4 were harmonized using the overlapping years (1997-2000) to calculate calibration coefficients as the ratio of GFED4 to RETRO for latitudinal bands of 30°.
-The RETRO time series was then multiplied by these coefficients and the resulting time series of fire emissions was finally subtracted from the land flux of the Jena Inversion.
-It is worth noting that the remaining flux from the inversion is the sum of land use change emissions and NEE while the MPI-MTE does not account for the land use change flux.
+For consistency with the MPI-MTE product, monthly averaged NEE land fluxes from the s81_v3.6 version of the product were used here, at a spatial resolution of 5° x 3.75°.
+The Jena Inversion is particularly suited for the analysis of temporal trends and variability since it is based on a temporally constant observation network (14 atmospheric stations for the version s81_v3.6).
+Weaknesses of the Jena Inversion product are linked i) to the sparse density and biased spatial distribution of the sampling network, whose geometry affects the flux estimates in a systematic way, ii) to data gaps, iii) to measurement errors since the calculation is based on CO_2 data only, while atmospheric carbon comes also from CO and VOC, and iv) to potential systematic errors of the transport model that cannot be assessed.